ASSORTED

 from defeat to defeat to defeat . . .

-Until looking backward or ahead, we see that victory lies
+Until looking backward or ahead, we see that victory

 not at some high place along the way